-Although the proposed simulation-optimization framework was implemented and demonstrated through an agricultural watershed management problem, it is designed to be a universal framework that is not related to independent of BMP types, watershed models, optimization algorithms, and applied watershed scales.
-Similar optimization methods and tools (e.g., the System for Urban Stormwater Treatment and Analysis Integration, SUSTAIN; Lee et al., 2012) can be improved accordingly, to the proposed idea from the following key points: (1) incorporating BMP implementation time into the construction of BMP scenarios; that is, for example, updating BMP selection and placement strategies in the BMP Optimization program of SUSTAIN; (2) considering dynamic economic indicators (e.g., the NPV is used in this study) to evaluate the long-term investments; that is, for example, improving the BMP Cost Estimation of in SUSTAIN; (3) quantifying time-varying BMP effectiveness data throughing diverse ways, such as by integrating sampled data with theoretical analysis; and (4) modifying watershed models to support updating time-varying BMP effectiveness data during the simulation period; that is, for example, the BMP Simulation of in SUSTAIN.
+Although the proposed simulation-optimization framework was implemented and demonstrated through an agricultural watershed management problem, it is designed to be a universal framework that is independent of BMP type, watershed model, optimization algorithm, and applied watershed scale.
+Similar optimization methods and tools (e.g., the System for Urban Stormwater Treatment and Analysis Integration, SUSTAIN; Lee et al., 2012) can be improved accordingly, referencing the following key points: (1) incorporating BMP implementation time into the construction of BMP scenarios, for example, updating BMP selection and placement strategies in the BMP Optimization program of SUSTAIN; (2) considering dynamic economic indicators (e.g., NPV used in this study) to evaluate long-term investments, for example, improving the BMP Cost Estimation in SUSTAIN; (3) quantifying time-varying BMP effectiveness data in diverse ways, such as by integrating sampled data with theoretical analysis; and (4) modifying watershed models to support updating time-varying BMP effectiveness data during the simulation period, for example, the BMP Simulation in SUSTAIN.

-The ability to support diverse types of BMPs and watershed scales depends on the specific implementation of the proposed framework, especially the watershed model.
-The watershed model can represent the time-varying effectiveness of the BMP, which may be quantified by the effect of the BMP on its governance governing objective or BMP-related geographic variables.
+The ability to support diverse types of BMPs and watershed scales depends on the implementation of the proposed framework, especially the watershed model.
+The watershed model can represent the time-varying effectiveness of a BMP, which may be quantified by the effect of the BMP on its governing objective or BMP-related geographic variables.
 The four BMPs selected in this case study are representative and successful agricultural BMPs in the study area.
 Some of them can be regarded as a combination of engineering and non-engineering BMPs, such as the economic fruit (EF) BMP.
-The EF BMP requires not only the construction of level terraces, drainage ditches, storage ditches, and irrigation facilities, but also the plantation of economic fruit, grasses, and Fabaceae plants (Table 1).
-Engineering BMPs (also known as structural BMPs) may have a significantly different time-varying effectiveness from non-engineering (or non-structural) BMPs.
+The EF BMP requires not only the construction of level terraces, drainage ditches, storage ditches, and irrigation facilities but also the plantation of economic fruit, grasses, and Fabaceae plants (Table 1).
+Engineering BMPs (also known as structural BMPs) may have a significantly different time-varying effectiveness from non-engineering (or nonstructural) BMPs.
 For example, they may take effect immediately after implementation and achieve periodic high effectiveness values over time under maintenance operations.
-Therefore, it will beis meaningful to consider structural and non-structural points to the structural of the structural points of the structural of the structural points of the structural p
+Therefore, it is meaningful to consider structural and nonstructural BMPs in practical application cases.

-It is worth mentioning that the primary concern-issues inof the spatio-temporal optimization of BMPs in a large watershed is are the construction of the a watershed model and the determining-determination of the appropriate BMP spatial configuration units.
+It is worth mentioning that the primary issues in the spatiotemporal optimization of BMPs in a large watershed are the construction of a watershed model and the determination of appropriate BMP spatial configuration units.
 The computational performance of large watershed models may be an important technical issue that can be essentially resolved by utilizing high-performance computing clusters.